Kinto/kinto-http.js/README.md

 #### Options

+- `data`: Arbitrary data to attach to the bucket
 - `headers`: Custom headers object to send along the HTTP request
 - `safe`: Whether to override existing resource if it already exists (default: `false`)